njuguna036/weatherapi/README.md

 # weatherapi
-weather application that uses weather api
+weather application that uses weather api using php codes